Ting Thai Caravan

 Delicious, no-frills, street-food style Thai restaurant that’s easy on your budget but big on fun and flavour.

-- Provides: Children's portions, Children's high chairs, Wheelchair access, Pre-theatre menu, Outdoor tables
+- Provides: Vegetarian options (at least ¼ main courses), Children's portions, Children's high chairs, Wheelchair access, Pre-theatre menu

 - Capacity: 49